 - Built into a 30 cal ammo box (hopefully) 😀

-The current shunt is one of the most often left out components in diy solar generator or battery box systems.
-Even commercial solar generators like the Inergy Kodiak lack a current shunt instead, they rely on cheaper Chinese voltage meters to display numbers ham radio operators understand, but foreign to most other users.
+While the wireless current shunt is a radical departure in diy building, the shunt itself is often left out of solar generator or battery box systems.
+Even commercial solar generators like the Inergy Kodiak lack a current shunt instead, the they rely on cheaper Chinese voltage meters to display numbers ham radio operators understand, but foreign to most other non-technical users.

-Usually builders add a voltage meter as a gauge to understanding the state of the battery.
+Diy builders add voltage meters as a gauge to understanding the state of the battery.
 The benefits of using a current shunt over a voltage meter is understanding every aspect of the batteries condition.
-The Power coming In, the power being used, voltage remaining, voltage coming in from the solar panel, load, …
+The Power coming In, the power being used, voltage remaining, voltage coming in from the solar panel, load, runtime, … all displayed on your mobile phone screen.

 Features & details